allenai/allennlp/tutorials/getting_started/creating_a_model.md

----
-layout: tutorial
-title: Creating Your Own Models
+# Creating Your Own Models
-id: creating-a-model
----

 Using the included models is fine, but at some point you'll probably want to implement your own models, which is what this tutorial is for.